Have you thought about doing Mountain Leader training or maybe you’re just curious what it involves?

 Ask your friends, family or social media followers if they know anyone too.

 It’s great to have a group of people that have either done their ML training or in the middle of completing that you can ask questions, advice and tips.
-I asked my friend Richard loads of questions, as he had passed his assessment early last year – richardduckworthml.co.uk
+I asked my friend Richard loads of questions, as he had passed his assessment early last year and is now a qualified ML – richardduckworthml.co.uk

 4. Buy (and read) the hillwalking book